Education for Homeless Children and Youth (EHCY) Grant Overview

 Compliance Grant

-- Funding amount will be $15,000/year based on the number of applicants and total amount of funding available at DPI.
+- Funding amount will be $10,000/year based on the number of applicants and total amount of funding available at DPI.

 - Focus is on COMPLIANCE.
 Applicants will choose from pre-written grant goals and complete action steps toward completion of chosen goals.

-- Recipients are required to complete 1 grant report per year and deliver a grant presentation by the end of the second year.
+- Recipients are required to complete 1 grant report per year.

 Amount of Funds Available

 Varies annually based on federal funding.
-Generally around $1,000,000 of grant funds are awarded to Wisconsin LEAs annually.
+Generally around $1,000,000 of grant funds are awarded to Wisconsin LEAs annually (contingent upon DPI's receipt of EHCY funds from USDE).

 EHCY Innovation Grant Assurances